The 4 Components of an Integrated Academic Operations Platform

 If you’re an astute Registrar, CIO, Provost etc, and are concerned with curriculum development, you may have been exposed to four different types of software solutions in the schedule & curriculum planning space.
-Coursedog helps institutions by combining all of these needs into a singular curriculum success platform.
-In this article, we’ll break down each component of the software and talk through the benefits of having them all talk to one another.
+However, institutions can combine all of these needs into a singular integrated academic operations platform.
+Learn about the different aspects of academic operations and the benefits of managing them all in one platform.

 Curriculum & catalog software which helps automate the process of proposing new courses & programs and then publishing them to the online course catalog.
 These tools have been around since the early 2000s and about 35% of universities in the United States have some kind of online catalog solution, so they don’t need to manually build the catalog in a PDF.
 The key benefits are improved data integrity, saved time and a better brand to display to prospective & current students through the catalog.